Josh Naylor Player Props: Guardians vs. Marlins

-After going 0-for-3 in his last game, Josh Naylor and the Cleveland Guardians face the Miami Marlins (who will hand the ball to Sandy Alcantara) at 3:10 PM ET on Saturday.
+The Cleveland Guardians and Josh Naylor, who went 1-for-3 last time in action, take on Jesus Luzardo and the Miami Marlins at Progressive Field, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+In his most recent game he had a one-hit performance (1-for-3) against the Marlins.

 Josh Naylor Game Info & Props vs. the Marlins